docker-mailserver/docker-mailserver/docs/content/faq.md

 You can use the same certificates you would use with another mail-server.

-The only thing is that we provide a `self-signed` certificate tool and a `letsencrypt` certificate loader.
+The only difference is that we provide a `self-signed` certificate tool and a `letsencrypt` certificate loader.

 ### I just moved from my old Mail-Server, but "it doesn't work"?